geyang/ICLR_2018_analysis/README.md

 # Analyzing ICLR 2018 Submission and Review Data

-I did some analysis on the submissions to this ICLR (2018).
+Earlier today I wanted to figure out how well my reviews are compare to the cohort.
+So I decided to analyze on the submissions to this year's ICLR.
+A few interesting things stood above the others:

+1. distribution of scores is centered slightly above 5
+2. There seems to be too many 4's, too little 3's.
+People are being nice when they really should give out 3's.
+3. There is a lot of foot traffic commenting on the submissions as soon as the deadline passes.
+Surprisingly, people comment the least on Sundays.
+4. Actual reviewers don't take breaks on weekends.

+## Distribution of ratings

 Looks like the average rating is just above 5.

-## Distribution of ratings

 ![all_scores.png](./figures/all_scores.png)

 Pink histogram shows the distribution of the average rating for each submission.
 Blue shows that of all ratings data without being bucketed by submission.

 - The ratings are mostly center around 5 (5.23 to be exact).